 Extreme ultraviolet lithography is poised to help power the next generation of technologies and impact the $50bn global semiconductor equipment market.
 Goldman Sachs Research explains how this technology will allow the production of more powerful chips at lower cost.
 Watch Video

 Goldman Sachs’ Michele Della Vigna explains his latest research on the future of energy in the age of climate change.
-Listen Now

 Europe’s slow economic growth and low inflation have led many to wonder if the region is at risk of “Japanification.”
 In this episode of The Long & Short of It, Sharon Bell of Goldman Sachs Research explains some of the lessons investors can take from Japan’s recent past to better understand Europe’s future.
 Watch Video